Accessibility settings

 If you don't have an accepted form of photo ID

 If you don’t already have an accepted form of photo ID, you can apply for a free voter ID document, known as a Voter Authority Certificate.
-You can apply for this here.

 You will be asked for information to include:

-• Your full name
+• Your full name.

-• Your address at which you are registered
+• Your address at which you are registered.

-• Your date of birth
+• Your date of birth.

-• Your National Insurance number
+• Your National Insurance number.

-• A close-up photograph of your head and shoulders taken against a plain, light background – the requirements for the photograph can be obtained from The Electoral Commission website
+• A close-up photograph of your head and shoulders taken against a plain, light background – the requirements for the photograph can be obtained from The Electoral Commission website.

 • A declaration that the information is provided is true.